SilbigerLab/Protocols/Spectrophotometer_Protocols/mCresol_Purple_Protocol.md

 1. Calculate the delta A1/A2 by subtracting the second from the first.
 1. Plot deltas and calculate a trend line.
 The slope and intercept of your line will be used for dye batch correction in spec analysis.
 1. Run 3 replicate Tris samples using the dye to ensure dye quality (remember to place in water bath for 1 hour prior to running tris).
-1. Run R code for the Tris output. % off of Tris should be around 0.1 % off.
+1. Run R code for the Tris output. % off of Tris should be around 0.1 % off and not above 0.15%

 <a name="References"></a> **References**